mdcarsc/Graph-classification-using-Deng-entropy-and-bidirectional-LSTM/README.md

 1. Open the Matlab source code that is found in [`code\ClassificationDEbLSTM.m`](./Code/ClassificationDEbLSTM.m) file.
 2. In line 7, you can modify the dataset file name to load, which you can locate in the [data folder](./Data).
-3. Load the data setfile in matlab.
+3. Load the dataset in Matlab.
 4. Run the code

 *Note